 (Pocket-lint) - Google offers the Nest Hub Max and second generation Nest Hub, as the two devices within its smart display portfolio.
-The second generation Nest Hub succeeds the older Nest Hub, formerly known as Google Home Hub, which you might find cheap now.
+The second generation Nest Hub succeeds the older Nest Hub, formerly known as Google Home Hub.

 What's the same?

 The Google Nest Hub Max and the original and second generation Google Nest Hubs all feature the same design with a screen with white bezels that offers the appearance of floating on the speaker base.
 The second generation Nest Hub has an edgeless screen however, while the Nest Hub Max and Next Hub both have a lip at the edge of their displays.

 A microphone on/off button is positioned at the top on the rear of the three devices - this button also turns the camera off on the Nest Hub Max - while volume controls are on the left on the rear.

 The three devices feature the same interface and they offer many of the same features including smart home control, built-in Chromecast support, Google Assistant and its range of offerings, the ability to use them as a digital photo frame, as well as the ability to watch YouTube, Netflix and Disney+.

 What's different between the Nest Hub Max and the Nest Hub?

 Despite offering a very similar design, interface and features, there are a few differences between the Google Nest Hub Max, the second generation Google Nest Hub.

 - Nest Hub Max: 10-inch, 16:10, HD, touchscreen

 - Nest Hub (2nd gen): 7-inch, LCD, touchscreen